 Thompsons is a blue-collar town, with 47.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Thompsons is a town of transportation and shipping workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Thompsons who work in architecture and engineering (14.09%), teaching (10.07%), and healthcare suport services (7.38%).

-Because of many things, Thompsons is a great place for families with children to consider.
-First of all, many other families with children live here, making Thompsons a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Thompsons has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Thompsons is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Thompsons’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Thompsons has relatively fewer families with younger children, and/or college students.
 Combined, this makes Thompsons a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Thompsons is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Thompsons doesn't have a public transportation system that people use for their commute.

 Thompsons is a somewhat ethnically-diverse town.
 The people who call Thompsons home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Thompsons residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Thompsons include German, Swiss, Irish, Czechoslovakian, and Polish.